yacinebenchehida/Ithominii_convergence/BUSCO_TreePL/README.md

 ## 12) Summarise the divergence time estimates using treeAnnotator

-We used the TreeAnnotator utilities from the Beast package to calculated the 95% highest posterior density for the node ages using a burnin of 10%.
+We used the TreeAnnotator utilities from the Beast package to calculate the 95% highest posterior density for the node ages using a burnin of 10%.

 ```
 cd ../Results/step3_output